Need help with your Discussion

 Introduction

 In 1994, the voters and legislators of California approved a significant change in the State’s criminal sentencing law known as the Three Strikes Law (Cleave, 2018).
-This law required that a minimum sentence of twenty-five years to life imprisonment be imposed on three-time recidivists with numerous prior violent or serious felony convictions.
+This law required a minimum sentence of twenty-five years to life imprisonment to be imposed on three-time recidivists with prior severe or violent felony convictions.
 This law was passed after many ex-felons had committed several murders, and this raised concerns that some offenders were being released from incarceration only to commit more serious crimes.

 Proposition 36